 India Cross-Cultural Summer Immersion

 The India Immersion truly offers an in-depth look at the people and culture of India.
 Hosted by the Marianists, the students and a reflection leader will stay in Ranchi in the north of India.
 There, they will see and interact with the Marianist’s REDS program (Ragpickers Education and Development Scheme), the Marianist Sisters and their health clinic, the Chaminade Rural Development Program, schools, novitiates, and cultural sites.
 Then the group will spend time with the Marianists in the south, in Bangalore.
 They will work with the REDS program there, as well as play schools, job training centers and more religious and cultural site.
-The trip will include a visit to New Delhi and the Taj Mahal as well.
-The final week is spent volunteering with the Missionaries of Charity in Kolkata (this portion can be optional, if needed).
-If you are looking for a truly immersive experience into India as well as learning more about the Marianists and Marianist spirituality and leadership, this is the trip for you!
+The group will also spend time in the city of Kolkata, with options to work with the Missionary of Charity (Mother Teresa’s order) or other non-profits.
+The trip will include a visit to New Delhi, Gandhi sites and the Taj Mahal as well.
+If you are looking for a truly immersive experience into India as well as learning more about the Marianists and Marianist spirituality and the global Marianist family, this is the program for you!

 As a part of your BreakOut or Immersion experience, you will be registered in an Experiential Learning Course (EXP).
 This is a non-credit bearing course which is the BreakOut/Immersion experience itself.
 It will show up on your official UD transcript that you participated in this service-learning experience as a measure of your further involvement and learning here at UD.